 Newly sober?
 Here are some tips to help you get through your first Christmas.

-Drink-soaked Christmas events and family gatherings can be a minefield for people struggling to overcome an alcohol problem, especially in the early days, where a sober Christmas is new territory.
+Drink-soaked Christmas events and family gatherings can be a minefield for people struggling to overcome an alcohol problem, especially in the early days, where a sober Christmas is

 Getting through your first Christmas can be a big milestone in your recovery.
 Here are some tips to help you: